-In the old days of sticky notes and whiteboards, agile leaders had to research different formats for retrospectives to keep meetings interesting and engaging.
+In the old days of sticky notes and whiteboards, agile leaders had to research different formats for sprint retrospectives to keep meetings interesting and engaging.
 With Parabol, that research is built into your meeting tool.

 Great sprint retrospectives happen when team members freely offer their feedback to one another.
 To encourage everyone to speak openly, unlike other tools, feedback added in Parabol is anonymous.

 Team members will see a frenzy of activity that encourages them to jump in and can join confidently.
-Keeping reflections anonymous empowers team members to share more and share a greater diversity of feedback, so you get a more complete picture of your team.
+Keeping reflections anonymous empowers team members to share more and share a greater diversity of feedback, so you get a more complete picture of your agile team.

 Whether your team is co-located in one office or distributed all over the world, Parabol supports your way of working.

-In real-time, you can synchronously go through each phase of the retrospective, and even set a timer to keep your meeting on track.
+In real-time, you can synchronously go through each phase of the sprint retrospective, and even set a timer to keep your meeting on track.

 For asynchronous collaboration, you can set a time limit for completing each phase, and even send a Slack notification to let your team know how long they have to add feedback.

 Traditionally, after gathering reflections, facilitators would group these into topics, using just their judgment.
-This left other team members disengaged or even missed some of the essential differences between their input.
+This left other scrum team members disengaged or even missed some of the essential differences between their input.

 With Parabol, the whole team participates in grouping and ungrouping reflections.
 This multiplayer drag-and-drop feature allows everyone to address concerns, discuss subtle differences, and overall make sure their voice is heard.